FraserThompson/dunedinsound.com/about.md

 What equipment do you use?
 ---------------------------
 * Panasonic G85 micro four-thirds camera with vintage M42 mount lenses, usually an Asahi Pentax 50mm 1.4 (the one with the radioactive element).
+* Panasonic G6 as a b cam for multi-angle video
 * Custom binaural headset: Two electret microphones shoved into a pair of earplugs and wired up to a battery box.
 They go in my ears.
 * Roland R-05 portable recorder.
 Built in mics are okay as a backup.